vasistalodagala/whisper-finetune/README.md

 ## Interesting works around Whisper

-Since the release of Whisper models and code from OpenAI, there have been several works that have worked on bringingout and enhancing the capabilities of these models.
-Following are few such works which can potentially be of some use to developers:
+Since the release of Whisper models and code from OpenAI, there have been several developments in bringing out and enhancing the capabilities of these models.
+Following are few such works which could potentially be of some use to researchers and developers:

 - Efficient Inference
     - [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax)